Food Services

 Although we will not serve any peanut products on our menus, we will allow students who bring their lunch to consume peanut products.
 However, we will ensure that all students with severe allergies are able to eat in a designated nut-free zone in the cafeteria.

-This protocol was developed as the result of feedback and collaboration between parents, teachers, and our nurses and foodservice staff.
+This protocol was developed as the result of feedback and collaboration between parents, teachers, and our nurses and food services staff.

 Salmon River Central School District is currently hiring for Food Service Help Substitutes.

-If you are interested in applying, you can view the job posting and submit your application online.
+If you are interested in applying, you can view the job postings and submit your application online.